Dangerous World Tour: Super Bowl halftime show (1993)

 Between the two legs of the tour, Jackson performed a brief but very widely seen and highly acclaimed concert at the Super Bowl XXVII halftime show on January 31, 1993.
 The National Football League donated $100,000 to the Heal the World Foundation in lieu of payment to Jackson.

 Asia, Europe and Latin America (1993)

 The 1993 leg of the tour started in Bangkok, Thailand on August 24, the same day that a child sexual abuse accusation against Jackson was made public.
 The September 1st concert in Singapore was scheduled for August 30th but was rescheduled due to Jackson collapsing before the show.
 During his visit to Moscow in September, Jackson came up with the song "Stranger in Moscow" which would be released on his succeeding album HIStory: Past, Present and Future, Book I. It was during a time when Jackson felt very alone, far away from his family and friends, yet every night, throughout his tours, fans would stay by his hotel and support him.

+Jackson eventually cancelled the remaining dates of the tour, claiming that recent child molestation allegations against him had caused an addiction to prescription painkillers he was taking in relation to burns he suffered during the filming of a commercial for Pepsi in 1984.